Solo hiking from Kamikochi to Karasawa: A jewel in autumn

 Autumn at Kamikochi, near Kappabashi Bridge.
 (Image Credit: JR East / Carissa Loh)

 Even if you do not make it all the way to Karasawa Cirque, Kamikochi is still an awe-inspiring place to visit with so much to see at every corner.
 Who knows, maybe someday in the future, after a few trips to Kamikochi, you too will make the journey deeper into the mountains and be richly rewarded with the scenery!

 To get to Kamikochi, take a 30-minute train ride on the Matsumoto Dentetsu Kamikochi Line from Matsumoto Station (松本駅) to Shin-Shimashima Station (新島々駅), followed by a 60-minute bus ride.
 A one-way ticket costs ¥2,500, while a discounted round trip ticket costs ¥4,650.

-In addition, if you are thinking of visiting Matsumoto and the rest of Nagano Prefecture, check out the JR EAST PASS (Nagano, Niigata area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains) in the valid area for any 5 days of your choice within a 14-day period.
-At only ¥17,310 when purchased overseas, it costs less than a round-trip between Narita Airport and Matsumoto (~¥19,500), and the 5 days do not have to be consecutive.
+In addition, if you are thinking of visiting Matsumoto and the rest of Nagano Prefecture, check out the JR EAST PASS (Nagano, Niigata area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains) in the valid area for 5 consecutive days.
+At only ¥18,000, it costs less than a round-trip between Narita Airport and Matsumoto (~¥19,500).
 You can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, here.
-After Kamikochi and Matsumoto, you can check out Nagano City, go shopping at Karuizawa, or feast on sushi and sake at Niigata.
+After Kamikochi and Matsumoto, you can check out Nagano City, go shopping at Karuizawa, or feast on sushi and sake at Niigata City.

 Header image credit: JR East / Carissa Loh